 1. Accuracy of Entry Codes

 It is vital that you provide clear unambiguous information with regard to the examinations you wish to be entered for.
 This means correct unit codes and (where relevant) option details.
 This is especially important in subjects with many different options such as Government and Politics, History and Religious Studies.
 Please note - if information supplied by prospective candidates is missing or in any way misleading or ambiguous, the entry will not be accepted.
-It is particularly important that students applying to take AS or A level examinations in May / June 2019 verify whether the entry is for an OLD (legacy) modular AS / A level unit or a NEW "stand-alone" linear AS or A level qualification.
-Please be extra vigilant when supplying entry codes for these examinations.

 When you come in to register for your examination(s), we will check your previous examination documentation (where relevant) plus your photographic ID.
-Once this has been done you will be given an invoice which you should then use to make payment via internet banking or bank transfer, by the deadline shown on the invoice.
+Once this has been done you will be given an invoice which you should then use to make payment via online banking / bank transfer, by the deadline shown on the invoice.
 The registration will only be confirmed once payment has been received in full.